Jack Davis (Illinois politician): After Congress

 Davis served as Assistant Secretary of the Air Force for Manpower, Readiness and Resources from 1990 to 1992; he was awarded the Meritorious Service Medal for activities in northern Iraq during Operations Desert Shield and Desert Storm.
 In the early to mid 2000s, Davis hosted a radio show, Davis and Company, on 970 WMAY in Springfield, Illinois.
-Davis died on February 4, 2018, at his home in Springfield, Illinois.
+Davis died on February 4, 2018, at his home in Springfield, Illinois, from complications of dementia.